FAQ

 Developers building with AI agents, MCP, or OpenClaw who need financial market context.
 Trading bots, stock analysis tools, portfolio assistants — any project where an LLM needs to reason about market conditions.
 Whether you're vibe-coding a side project or shipping a production agent.

-Summary (/v1/summary/AAPL) — full categorical snapshot for one ticker, with optional date range and event lookups.
-Search (/v1/search) — arbitrary multi-field filtering across all 12,000+ tickers.
-Schema (/v1/schema/fields) — discover all queryable fields.
-Watchlist (/v1/watchlist) — monitor your saved tickers with state change detection.
-Plus webhooks and account management.
+Summary (/v1/summary/AAPL) ? full market-state snapshot for one ticker, with optional date range and event lookups.
+Search (/v1/search) ? arbitrary multi-field filtering across all 10,000+ assets.
+Schema (/v1/schema/fields) ? discover all queryable fields.
+Watchlist (/v1/watchlist) ? monitor your saved tickers with state change detection.
+Watchlist changes, webhooks, and account endpoints round out monitoring and account management.

 How does search work?